Zondax/cosmos-sdk/crypto/docs/adr.md

 By abstracting the underlying cryptographic functionality, the *Crypto provider* enables a modular and extensible architecture.
 It allows users to easily switch between different cryptographic implementations without impacting the rest of the system.

-It is created through a factory / builder method which contains all the implementations of the required interfaces.

 ```mermaid
 classDiagram
 Hasher <|-- CryptoProvider